Writers Who Work Hardest, Not the Most Talented-Usually Have Best Outcomes

-I have a student who wants to be a New York Times best-selling children’s author.
+I have a student who wants to become a New York Times best-selling children’s author.
 (It's so good to have a goal!)
-She had completed a manuscript entirely on her own before we began working together, and was already revising it.
+She's already completed a novel manuscript entirely on her own.
+Her mother contacted me about coaching when she wanted to begin revising it.
 First of all, finishing a manuscript is an incredible thing for any teen to accomplish.
 Even finishing a story is exceptionally challenging for most teens.
-In fact, most adults who try writing a novel will never finish.
-So I can't help but think this teen is special and gifted in some ways.
-Did her novel draft have all the important craft elements woven together in a way that makes reading the manuscript highly satisfying for a reader?
-No. Could she learn the ways to improve her story so it would?
-Yes, oh yes, definitely!

-I laugh with wisdom when I reflect on this, because when I started high school, aside from trying to write a novel when I was ten, I hadn't even given myself permission to write yet.
-Instead, I was a would-be theater nerd. Â When I was a senior in high school, my drama instructor, Lynette Sampson--whom we all called Sam--shared her first impression of me.
-I was a freshman, and our first assignment was to recite a poem--any poem.
+Yet, around. that time, this drama instructor shared with me her first impression from my first year of high school in her Introduction to Drama class.
+Our first assignment was to recite a poem--any poem.
 Even if we got up and recited Mary Had A Little Lamb, the point was to memorize something and recite it.
-She reminded me that I came in that day on crutches with a broken ankle, sat on a stool, and recited all thirteen stanzas of "The Creamation of Sam Mcgee".
+On that day, I came in with crutches with a broken ankle, sat on a stool, and recited all thirteen stanzas of "The Creamation of Sam Mcgee".
 At that point she said to herself, "Well, she can't act--but at least she can memorize lines."

 There is a feeling of competence and ease when you're standing at the top of a mountain comprised of your consistent hard work.
-It soothes the suffocating feelings of frustration that one had at the beginning of the process.

 In fact, sometimes you have a better outcome when you have to overtly learn or re-learn what you need to do.
-When I first took skiing lessons, I skied with a friend who’d never had lessons, but instead had intuitively figured out how to ski well.
-She was a much better skier than I was, yet after I took lessons, we were fairly well matched in our ability to tackle easy black diamond slopes.
-The problem was that when she was having a hard day on the slope, she didn’t know how to correct herself.
-Because I’d had lessons, if I had problems, I’d start with the basics: my turns.
-Then I'd go over four other techniques I’d learned.
-I could return to having a good skiing day in ten minutes, whereas my friend might wind up having an entire off day.Â
+When I first took skiing lessons, I learned that controlling my expeirence was all about mastering the turn.
+Later on, I skied with a friend who’d never had lessons, but instead had intuitively figured out how to ski well.
+She was a much better skier than I was, yet we could both tackle easy black diamond slopes.
+The problem was this: sometimes she had a bad day on the slope. when that happened, she didn’t know how to correct herself.
+Because I’d had lessons, if I had problems, I’d go back to the basics: my turns.
+I could return to good skiing in ten minutes.

-I encourage you not worry about talent.
-Especially at the beginning of our process together.
-As one learns more about crafting stories, latent talents will emerge.
-What you're looking for is whether there is a yearning to write, and a determination to chip away at it week after week.
-What you can do is support this passion by giving yourself or your learner the opportunity to have professional coaching.
-All the skills coaching plus working hard work will pay off in other areas throughout one's life: especially in academics. :)
+What you're looking for is a yearning to write, an ability. to learn, and a determination to chip away at it week after week.
+Get professional coaching to support this passion.
+Coaching plus working hard work pays off in other areas throughout one's life as well--especially in academics. :)

 ONE FINAL CAVEAT:

 When it comes to good work habits in the creative arts, we also have to be careful not to take a young, diligent worker and use their conscientiousness to beat the fun out of of them.
 Sometimes these hard workers need a break.
+This can even mean letting go and giving up on a novel draft.
+Why?

 check out The Talent Code by Daniel Coyle.